Unlocking Financial Flexibility: A Guide to Business Term Loans.

 Amortization: Paying Off the Loan.

-2. Principal: This is the actual loan amount you borrowed.
+2. Principal: This is the actual amount you borrowed.
 Paying down the principal reduces your overall debt.

 Fees.

-Repayment Schedule.
+Understanding Your Repayment Schedule.

-Examples of Term Loans in Action.
+Real-World Examples of Term Loans in Action.

 Term loans can be a lifeline for businesses facing various needs.
 Let's explore some real-world scenarios: